CAIDA/catalog-data/sources/recipe/how_to_parse_dataset_peeringdb/Readme.md

 {
     "id": "how_to_parse_dataset_peeringdb",
     "visibility": "public",
-    "name": "How to dataset PeeringDB?",
+    "name": "How to parse dataset PeeringDB",
     "description": "Parse the data collected by PeeringDB and return a dictionary", "links": [{
         "to": "dataset:peeringdb"